D.1 Levelised electricity costs

 - The costs of CCS and other low-carbon technologies

-- The costs of CCS and other low-carbon technologies: 2015 update
+- The costs of CCS and other low-carbon technologies in the United States: 2015 update

 - Potential cost reductions in CCS in the power sector: discussion paper